volkanozsarac/EzGM/README.md

 ```
 import EzGM
 ```
-It has three different modules:
+The package has three different modules:
 1. **EzGM.selection** deals with the record selection.
    It can be used to perform unconditional or conditional spectrum based selection in which intensity measure can be chosen as Sa(T*) or AvgSa(T*).
 The tool makes use of
    [OpenQuake hazard library](https://docs.openquake.org/oq-engine/3.11/openquake.hazardlib.gsim.html#ground-shaking-intensity-models) and